isomerpages/enterprisesg-wmo/index.md

     - infopic:
         title: Tips for consumers when buying products sold by weight
         subtitle:
-        description: Check that you receive the correct quantity when purchasing good sold by weight.
+        description: Check that you receive the correct quantity when purchasing goods sold by weight.
         button: Learn More
         url: /consumers/consumer-tips-for-products-sold-by-weight
         image: /images/about/shutterstock_1179279766 a.jpg